open-ephys/gui-docs/source/User-Manual/Plugins/Commutator-Control.rst

 #.
 Remove the commutator processor from the signal chain and add it back in.

 #.
 Click the dropdown.
-The COM port that appears in step 4 but not in step 2 is the one that
-    corresponds to your commutator.
+The COM port that appears in this step but not in step 3 is the one that corresponds to your commutator.

 Stream selector
 ###############